LenSin3/Conservatory-cvd19-retail/README.md

 ## **Background**

-This project looks at the state of retail sales  during the COVID-19 pandemic.
-The project focuses on the period between January 2020 and August 2020.
+This project looks at the trend of retail sales  during the COVID-19 pandemic in 2020.
+This project focuses on the time period January 2020 to August 2020.

 As it is evident that the economy is battered as a result of the unfortunate pandemic, the project investigates trends in sales to highlight those areas that have been gravely affected and those that seem to thrive.
-In addition, lock-down  public health policy implemented by the government changed the way business is conducted.
-As a result of the measure, the project also looked at a general trend in e-commerce activities with particular focus on the food sector, especially grocery shopping.
-The assumption is that food becomes a top priority as it is most needed to survive and endure the lockdown measure.
+Because of this pandemic, a public lock-down enforced by the government changed the way business is conducted.
+As a result of the measure, this project looked at the general trend in e-commerce activities with particular focus on the food sector, especially grocery shopping.
+The assumption is that food becomes a top priority as it is a neccesity to survive and endure the lockdown measure.

-To effectively perform the necessary data analysis, the project is divided into 5 sections:
+To perform the necessary data analysis effectively, the project is divided into 5 sections:

 * Section 1: COVID-19 Confirmed Cases
 * Section 2:  Retail Categories Sales